swmoonnz/egg-factory/seng301-asg3-sources/ANSWERS.md

 for creating families of related object, while letting the subclasses HollowEggFactor and StuffedEggFactory decide what type of egg to instantiate.
 The ChocolateEggFactory method defer instantiation to subclasses HollowEggFactor and StuffedEggFactory.
-- Name of UML Class diagram attached: egg.uml
+- Name of UML Class diagram attached: task1-pattern1-abstract-factory.jpg
 - Mapping to GoF pattern elements:

 | GoF element           | Code element               |